PanosEconomou/thermo-notes/differentials.md

 We usually associate smallness to include derivatives in some way.
 Here we didn't assume that!
 Derivatives almost miraculously arose as a natural tool to classify all possible small changes.
 The good thing is that we know how to work with derivatives.
 Therefore we can port our intuition directly.

+Say that you want to quantify a collection of small changes in a region, then you can use a vector field!
+That vector field is such that at every point you evaluate the derivative at that point!

-# Small change of Something = Form
+# Small change in *Something* = Form

 This may still be unsatisfying.
 In fact if it isn't it should become.
 So far we talked about small changes and we found out that each one is perfectly modeled by the act of taking a partial derivative.
 However, we didn't mention anything about how to **measure small changes**.